ArduPilot/ardupilot_wiki/plane/source/docs/calibrating-an-airspeed-sensor.rst

 =====================

 1. Ensure you have Plane 2.76 or later loaded
-2. Go to Mission Planner => CONFIG/TUNING => Full Parameter List, change :ref:`ARSPD_AUTOCAL<ARSPD_AUTOCAL>` to 1 and click 'Write Params' to send the value to the flight controller.
+2. Go to Mission Planner => CONFIG/TUNING => Full Parameter List, change :ref:`ARSPD_AUTOCAL<ARSPD_AUTOCAL>` to 1 and click 'Write Params' to send the value to the autopilot.
 3. Take-off and fly a repeated circuit or circular loiter for 5 minutes.
 This can be done in any mode, but if the autopilot is already tuned sufficiently well, this can be achieved by leaving it in loiter or RTL for 5 minutes.
 The change in :ref:`ARSPD_RATIO <ARSPD_RATIO>` value can be checked in-flight by going to Mission Planner => CONFIG/TUNING => Full Parameter List, and clicking 'Refresh Params'.
-Note that when the calibration is active, an updated :ref:`ARSPD_RATIO <ARSPD_RATIO>` value is only saved in the flight controller's non-volatile memory every two minutes, and only if the value has changed by more than 5% from the last saved value.
+Note that when the calibration is active, an updated :ref:`ARSPD_RATIO <ARSPD_RATIO>` value is only saved in the autopilot's non-volatile memory every two minutes, and only if the value has changed by more than 5% from the last saved value.
 4. Land,  go to Mission Planner => CONFIG/TUNING => Full Parameter List